AllenDang/cimgui-go/README.md

 This project aims to generate go wrapper for Dear ImGui.

-It comes with a default backend with GLFW 3.3 and OpenG L3.2.
+It comes with a default backend with GLFW 3.3 and OpenGL 3.2.

 Current solution is:
 1. Use cimgui's lua generator to generate function and struct definition as json.